3b1b/site_demo/contents/fourier_transforms/fourier_transforms.md

 <p align="center">
     <img  src="res/full_machine.png" style="width:70%" />
 </p>
+<p><span style="color:blue"> Add video clip </span></p>

-Here, we see 2 different frequencies at both 2 and 3 beats per second, which is exactly the same as the two "Almost Fourier Transformed" plots put together.
+Here, we see 2 different frequencies at both 2 and 3 beats per second, which is exactly the same as the two "Almost Fourier Transformed" plots added together.
 Simply put, the sum of the two "Almost Fourier Transformed" signals is the same as the "Almost Fourier Transform" of the two summed together, as shown here:

 <p align="center">
     <img  src="res/almost.png" style="width:100%" />
 </p>

+The way a mathematician might phrase this is that our "Almost Fourier Transform" operation is _linear_.
+The curious among you may want to pause for a moment to reflect on why this is true.
+It ultimately stems from the fact that the x-coordinate of the sum of two vectors is the sum of their x-coordinates.
+This, by the way, is why we had it track the x-coordinate of the center of mass of the graph, rather than tracking its distance from the origin.
+For the full frequency information, you'd also want to keep track of the y-coordinate, but more on that below.

 So this little mathematical machine does exactly what we wanted: it pulls out the constituent frequencies from a provided waveform, essentially unmixing a mixed bucket of paint.
 Before moving on to the mathematical formalism here, it is a good idea to discuss key application of this machine in sound editing, which is similar to the application we showed above with the Fourier transform of sound waves.